digital-asset/daml-net/README.md

 Also note that if Visual Studio Code is launched from the bash shell of WSL then it may complain that it requires the dotnet SDK to be installed in WSL in order to build.
 This has not been tested so prefer to run VSC from a Windows shell.

+### Ubuntu

+The nuget build appears ot be broken because of a conflict between .NETSTandard and .NET Core.
+This may be fixed in future with an upgrade to the Google.Api.CommonProtos package.

 ## Building the libraries/Examples

-The Debug configuration of the projects can be built using the `Daml.Ledger.sln` solution file, or the `Daml.Ledger.Builder.csproj` file:
+The Debug and Release configuration of the projects can be built using the `Daml.Ledger.sln` solution file, or the `Daml.Ledger.Builder.csproj` file:
 ```
-dotnet build Daml.Ledger.sln
+dotnet build Daml.Ledger.sln -C Debug|Release
 ```
 or
 ```
-dotnet build Daml.Ledger.Builder.csproj -c Debug
+dotnet build Daml.Ledger.Builder.csproj -c Debug|Release
 ```
-The Release configuration of the projects should only be built using the `Daml.Ledger.Builder.csproj` file as this will enforce a strict ordering on the build which will ensure that the required nuget packages are available at the correct stages of the build:
+The ReleaseNuget configuration of the projects should only be built using the `Daml.Ledger.Builder.csproj` file as this will enforce a strict ordering on the build which will ensure that the required nuget packages are available at the correct stages of the build:
 ```
-dotnet build Daml.Ledger.Builder.csproj
+dotnet build Daml.Ledger.Builder.csproj -c ReleaseNuget
 ```
-Building the Release configuration with either `Daml.Ledger.sln` or Visual Studio may or may not work depending on the presence or not of the base nuget packages (e.g. `Daml.Ledger.Api`), and in any case Visual Studio appears to be inconsistent in being able to resolve the project interdependencies.
+Building the ReleaseNUget configuration with either `Daml.Ledger.sln` or Visual Studio may or may not work depending on the presence or not of the base nuget packages (e.g. `Daml.Ledger.Api`), and in any case Visual Studio appears to be inconsistent in being able to resolve the project interdependencies.

 ## (Re) Generating the bindings